Reviews You Can Rely On

 Lacks automatic pairing

-A budget offering from JLab, the Go Air Pop+ earbuds deliver a standout performance at an insanely reasonable price, prompting one tester to exclaim — “What a steal!”
+A budget offering from JLab, the Go Air Pop+ earbuds deliver a standout performance at an insanely cheap price, prompting one of our testers to exclaim — “What a steal!”
 Compared to similarly priced wired options like the Linsoul KZ ZSN Pro X or UliX Rider, which offer better sound, these earbuds stand out for their comfort and convenience.
 They also offer up to 7.8 hours of listening time per charge, four extra charges in the case, a built-in USB charging cable, touch controls, and a useful app.
+“The fact that you get a working app”, says another tester, "with a couple of bonus features, at this price point really blows me away!"

 SPECIFICATIONS